vincenzo-scotti/workingage_voice_service/README.md

 sudo systemctl enable workingage.service sudo systemctl start workingage.service
 ```
-Service configuration file should be `/lib/systemd/system/workingage.service`
+Service configuration file should be `/lib/systemd/system/workingage.service` for Debian/Ubuntu-based systems
+and in `/usr/lib/systemd/system/workingage.service` for CentOS/Fedora/RHEL-based systems.

 Additional commands to interact with the SystemD service